-The Leadership Challenge, by James M. Kouzes and Barry Z. Posner was first written in 1987.
-The original version was grounded in research.
-The current edition (Sixth) continues with insights garnered from analyzing over 3 million responses to their Leadership Practices Inventory (LPI).
-The LPI is a 30 question survey tool, designed to be utilized as a 360-degree analysis of an individual in the five scales of the leadership qualities subscribed by the authors.
+The Leadership Challenge is one of my go-to books when I am coaching with executives.
+Written by James Kouzes and Barry Posner, the original version was grounded in research, and first published in 1987.
+The current edition features insights garnered from analyzing over 3 million responses to their 30-question Leadership Practices Inventory (LPI) survey.
+The LPI utilizes five scales of leadership qualities to create a 360-degree analysis of an individual.
 Those five scales include the leader’s ability to:

 - Challenge the Process

 - Encourage the Heart

 Kouzes and Posner’s premise is that when they are at their best, leaders will, “mobilize others to want to get extraordinary things done in organizations.”
 The Leadership Challenge is a field-guide on how to give these leaders pathways to recognize what it takes to be at their best.
 In fact, the book challenges individuals from all levels within an organization to take on leadership roles.
 It calls on them to accept responsibility, become accountable for their actions, dig deep in reflection, access humility, and make a difference in their world.